Municipal Administration

 The Committee reports to Town Council.
 It shall have no decision-making authority.

 The Committee is composed of seven (7) persons chosen from among the residents of Sutton who responded to a call for candidates, excluding any person whose usual professional activities would be likely to create a conflict with the interests of the Town.
-Councillors Lynda Graham and Thérèse Leclerc are also members of the Committee.
+Councillor Lynda Graham is also a member of the committee.

 Quality of Life Advisory Committee Minutes of the Meetings